Kairotic/liveloom/paper/paper.md

 shown in Fig. \ref{screenshots}d, I realised that by breaking up some floats, I had only created new ones.
-Another tweak shown in Fig. \ref{screenshots}(e), this time changing a number from
-\ref{screenshots} to 1, seemed to fix it.
-However once I started weaving I realised the floats were still there, but now so long that they took up the whole edge and so were no longer visible on-screen.
+Another tweak shown in Fig. \ref{screenshots}(e), this time changing a number from 3 to 1, seemed to fix it.
+However once I started weaving I realised the floats were still there, but now so long that they took up the whole edge and so were no longer visible on-screen!

 \begin{figure}[!h]
   \begin{center}